gamblevore/speedie/Documentation/OptimisationTricks.md

             return true

 If you have two or more tests that must be passed, put them in order of speed.
 Its a simple optimisation, but a good one that is often overlooked.

-The examples here, aren't meant to function as real code.
-Just be useful examples.